uptonking/note4yaoo/docs-ag-grid.md

   - Changes to a single row data item results in a new row data item object instance.
   - Any changes within the list or row data results in a new list.
 - For the Immutable Data Mode to work, you must be providing IDs for the row nodes as explained in Application Assigned IDs.

+## Client-Side Data - Context

+- The context object is passed to most of the callbacks used in the grid.
+- The purpose of the context object is to allow the client application to pass details to custom callbacks such as the Cell Renderers and Cell Editors.
+- Note that the grid does not place anything into the context and it is not used internally by the grid.

 ## Row Spanning